ZdanowskiS/GMS/README.md

 2. GMS allows creating multiple actions for configuring different CPE functions.
 3. GMS can set configuration from web page.

 GMS can't send configuration to CPE on GenieACS request.
 This functionality requires additional communication API.
+API can be based on solution available in LightCSV-Genieacs.

 # Support